 involved in secondary education, delivered by well-qualified and

-on this programme are above the
+rates for graduates of this programme are above the

 qualifications do I need to apply?